Shoulder Pain Treatment in Central London — Reach Overhead Again

 Rotator-cuff problems, frozen shoulder, and impingement-pattern pain respond well to graded loading and targeted manual therapy.
-Most cases resolve without surgery when rehab is started early.
+Most cases resolve without surgery when rehab is started early — but the longer a stiff or painful shoulder is left, the more range it loses and the harder it is to win back.
+We help you start sooner, across six central London clinics.

 Book Consultation